 No access to Medicare

 If you don't have access to Medicare, PrEP is still available to you.
-However, you may have to pay to see a doctor as well as necessary pathology tests.
+However, you may have to pay to see a doctor as well as having necessary pathology tests.

 Some sexual health centres may provide free services to people without access to Medicare.
-It's recommended to contact your doctor or sexual health centre in advance to understand possible fees.
+It's recommended to contact your doctor or sexual health centre in advance to understand fees.

 There are several options for purchasing PrEP.
 A valid prescription is always required.